-Each single measure is the results of 10 averaged measures performed over 5 PLC (power line cycles).
-The minimum analysis time for each sensor is 18 s.
-These limits and configuration parameters have been defined on the base of a measuring system characterization that is reported in the following section.
+Each single measure presented the results of ten averaged measurements performed over five power line cycles (PLCs).
+The minimum analysis time for each sensor was 18 s.
+These limits and configuration parameters were defined on the basis of the measuring system characterisation that is reported in the following section.

-For each measure the mean value and its standard deviation are computed and saved on a log file.
-The graphical interface of the developed measuring system is reported in Figure 3.
-The interface is made up of a configuration panel allowing setting the instrument parameters and a measurement panel on which the measurements over time of the resistances are shown.
+For each measure, the mean value and its standard deviation were computed and subsequently saved on a log file.
+The graphical interface of the developed measuring system is presented in Figure 3.
+The interface was made up of a configuration panel that allowed for setting the instrument parameters, as well as a measurement panel on which the measurements of the resistances over time were displayed.

-Measurement System characterizatioN
+Measurement System characterisatioN

-In order to evaluate the accuracy and the sensitivity of the measurement system, a series of test have been performed.
-First, the measurement noise of the system has been evaluated by performing a measurement campaign on a standard resistance RS = 0.1  characterized by low thermal coefficient and placed into a climatic chamber guaranteeing a temperature of 23.0 °C ± 0.2 °C. The temperature has been monitored by means of a digital thermometer Dostman Electronics model P655-LOG with Pt100 sensor.
-In the meanwhile, a second channel has been used for measuring the resistance of one face of the developed sensor placed in the same climatic chamber.
-Referring to Figure 1, the current was injected from terminal A and collected at terminal B while the voltage drop was measured between terminals C and D. This allows to evaluate the noise related to the sensor geometry and connections.
-The experimental setup is reported in Figure 4.
+In order to evaluate the accuracy and sensitivity of the measurement system, a series of tests were performed.
+First, the measurement noise of the system was evaluated by performing a measurement campaign on a standard resistance RS = 0.1  characterised by a low thermal coefficient and placed into a climatic chamber that guaranteed a temperature of 23.0 °C ± 0.2 °C. The temperature was monitored using a digital thermometer (Dostman Electronics model P655-LOG) with a pt100 sensor.
+Meanwhile, a second channel was used for measuring the resistance of one face of the developed sensor placed in the same climatic chamber.
+The current was injected from terminal A and collected at terminal B (see Figure 1), while the voltage drop was measured between terminals C and D. This allowed for evaluating the noise related to the sensor geometry and connections.
+The experimental setup is presented in Figure 4.